 Microsoft Ads as a Paid Search Value Play

 There are specific scenarios that make the most sense for the utilization of Microsoft's network, Andrew notes.
 Facebook's play for intent-based users — traditionally the domain of search engines — has drawn in marketers with its sweet siren song of audience domination, flashy acquisitions and creative ad tools.

 That potentially makes an option like Bing — with its fairly impressive audience and inventory capabilities — a nice value play.

 "It is probably underutilized," Andrew says.
 "Facebook has grown so much in its ability to drive performance that it has eaten into search budgets.
 When some advertisers max out Google Search, I’m sure Facebook has risen in their minds to the next place to put budgets.

 "In certain industries, we have seen Microsoft search lead to better performance due to lower competition and average CPCs — I have seen some ecommerce and local service campaigns on MS outperform Google."

 Bing: Know Your Role

-Silverback Strategies can help your business determine the most effective platforms for reaching the audience you need to hit.
+Silverback Strategies helps marketers like you select the most effective platforms to reach your audience.
 Let's talk about your paid search and media strategy today.
-Contact us now.
+Speak with an expert.